🇦🇹Austria · Taxes

 Russian passport: the suspended double tax treaty

-The practical consequence runs through 2025 and 2026.
-Without an operative treaty, the reduced withholding rates that the agreement provided no longer apply, and income that flows between the two countries can be taxed fully in both.
+The practical consequence is real regardless of the mechanism.
+The suspended articles are exactly the ones that set the reduced withholding rates on dividends, interest, royalties, and business profits, so income flowing between the two countries can be taxed fully in both directions.
 A dividend, interest, or royalty stream from Russia to an Austrian resident faces Russian domestic withholding with no treaty cap, and is then assessable again under Austrian worldwide taxation.

 Frequently asked